Human society exists because human beings are sociable. It’s the presence or absence of proper social relations that result in human turmoil or peace.

 At the end of the last chapter I asked you the question, why is one of the singularities of the human species the presence of love?
 You now have the answer.
 Because human society is composed of social beings.
 Each human being, you and I, need love so we can construct appropriate human relationships.
 Simply put, so we can get along with one another.

 By now you’re getting to know me and my questions.
 Here’s another one.
 Which came first: love or sociability?
 Do we have love to be sociable?
 Or, were we first sociable and therefore needed to develop this love?
 Did the functioning love come first or the social relationships?
 These are the chicken or the egg questions we discussed in Inventory of the Universe.
 I bring this question up because it’s a major study in the field of evolutionary psychology.
 This huge controversy means they don’t know what the pieces of the puzzle are and how they assemble together.
-There are plenty of ideas but no concensus.
+There are plenty of ideas but no consensus.

 We don’t know what the human mind puzzle piece is.
 We don’t know what human psychology is and we don’t know what human socialization is.
 And we especially don’t know the relationship between these three fundamental disciplines is.
 How can you construct when you don’t know what construction materials to use?
 It’s to clearly present these pieces of human psychology, human behavior, and human socialization, the basic building blocks, that I’m writing the first two books of The Explanation series: Inventory of the Universe and Audit of the Universe.